Baking Gaussian Splatting into Diffusion Denoiser for Fast and Scalable Single-stage Image-to-3D Generation and Reconstruction: Experiment

 \subsection{Ablation Study}

 \textbf{Break-down Ablation.} To study the effect of each component towards higher performance, we adopt the denoiser without timestep control as the baseline to conduct a break-down ablation.
 We train it on the object-level datasets with a single-view input and the same amount of supervised views as DiffusionGS.
 Results on GSO~\cite{gso} are reported in Tab.~\ref{tab:ablation_new}.
 The baseline yields poor results of 17.63 dB in PSNR and 118.31 in FID.
-When applying our diffusion framework, point cloud distribution loss $\mathcal{L}_{pd}$ in Eq.\eqref{eq:l_pd}, scene-object mixed training without the reference-point pl\"ucker coordinate (RPPC), and RPPC, the model gains by 2.94, 0.37, 0.79, 0.34 dB in PSNR and drops by 70.45, 19.45, 10.62, 6.27 in FID.
-Besides, the improvement of RPPC on RealEstate10K test set is 0.28 dB in PSNR and 7.09 in FID.
-These results suggest the effectiveness of our methods.
+When applying our diffusion framework, loss $\mathcal{L}_{pd}$ in Eq.\eqref{eq:l_pd}, scene-object mixed training without RPPC, and RPPC, the model gains by 2.94, 0.37, 0.79, 0.34 dB in PSNR and drops by 70.45, 19.45, 10.62, 6.27 in FID.

-\textbf{Analysis of Mixed Training.} We conduct a visual analysis of our scene-object mixed training in Fig.~\ref{fig:visual_analysis} (a).
-For fair comparison, models are trained with the same number of iterations whether with or without mixed training.
-The upper row shows the effect on object-level generation.
-After using the mixed training, the textures of the cup become clearer and more realistic, and the artifacts on the back are reduced.
-The lower row depicts the effect on scene-level generation.
-When applying our mixed training, DiffusionGS can better capture the 3D geometry and generate more structural contents such as the window and stove of the kitchen.
+\textbf{Analysis of Mixed Training.} We conduct an analysis of our scene-object mixed training in Fig.~\ref{fig:visual_analysis} (a).
+For fair comparison, models are trained with the same iterations whether with or without mixed training. \textbf{(i)} The left part shows the effect on object generation.
+After using the mixed training, the textures of the cup become clearer and more realistic, and the artifacts on the back are reduced. \textbf{(ii)} The right part depicts the effect on scene reconstruction.
+When applying our mixed training, DiffusionGS can better capture the 3D geometry and reconstruct the house with less artifacts.
+The improvement of our mixed training for scene reconstruction on Realestate10K is 0.61 dB in PSNR and 10.53 in FID.

+\textbf{Analysis of RPPC.} \textbf{(i)} Using RPPC leads to a quantitative improvement of 0.28 dB in PSNR and 7.09 in FID for scene reconstruction on Realestate10K. \textbf{(ii)} Fig.~\ref{fig:compare_2d} (c) and (d) analyze the effect of RPPC.
+Using RPPC can render more accurate scene structures (window, floor, \emph{etc.}) and depth.

-\textbf{Analysis of Generation Diversity.} We evaluate the generation diversity of DiffusionGS by changing the random seed with the same front prompt view ``ikun" as shown in the second row of Fig.~\ref{fig:teaser}.
-Different generated samples are shown in Fig.~\ref{fig:visual_analysis} (b).
-DiffusionGS can generate different shapes and textures for 3D assets, such as the back of the ``ikun" doll.
+\textbf{Analysis of Generation Diversity.} We change the random seed with the same prompt view in Fig.~\ref{fig:visual_analysis} (b).
+Our method can generate different shapes and textures for 3D assets.